 - Teaching and learning support

 - Curriculum development

 We undertake annual peer reviews in each school.
-This involves the CEO, members of the senior leadership team in both schools, members of the host school local governing body and our primary or secondary consultant.
+This involves the CEO, headteachers from one or more of our schools, the head of the host school, members of the host school local governing body and our primary or secondary school improvement directors.
 The host school sets three priorities from their SEF and the team work together to review practice.
 This process has proved highly effective in establishing areas of best practice that we can share, and areas for development that we can support.
 From this we produce a development plan to include joint CPD, partnership working, moderation, joint planning, reciprocal visits etc.

 Our approach to school improvements has enabled significant rapid and sustained improvements in all our schools and has been highly praised in all recent Ofsted inspections.